-Based on the Berlin pilot project (Pilotprojekt in Berlin - Only German) the evaluation and dissemination of the "Efficiency House Plus standard" was set as a goal.
-The Efficiency House Plus standard is achieved if a building’s energy performance fulfils the following criteria: the verified energy demand of a building must be negative, both in terms of the final/delivered energy demand and the primary energy demand (based on an assumed household electricity demand of 20 kWh/m², i.e. max.
-2,500 kWh/a per residential unit).
+Based on the Berlin pilot project (Efficiency House Plus in Berlin) the evaluation and dissemination of the "Efficiency House Plus standard" was set as a goal for the research initiative of the Federal Ministry of Construction.
+The Efficiency House Plus standard in residential units is achieved if a building’s energy performance fulfils the following criteria: the verified energy demand of a building must be negative, both in terms of the final/delivered energy demand and the primary energy demand (based on an assumed household electricity demand of 20 kWh/m²a).

 In the study "Potenzielle Beiträge der Effizienzhaus-Plus-Gebäude zum Klimaschutzprogramm der Bundesregierung" [Potential contributions of Efficiency House Plus buildings to the Climate Protection Program of the German Federal Government] Fraunhofer IBP could point out that it is possible to achieve the following averaged annual CO2 reduction potentials in Germany: